surgical-vision/colmap-match-converter/README.md

 - [Image Matching Models](https://github.com/gmberton/image-matching-models): This repository allows easy use of many image matching models and standardizes all their outputs.
 We recommend getting matches from this repository.

 However, keep in mind their repository outputs matches in relation to rescaled images (i.e., 512x512).
 Some minor adjustments need to be made to the `basematcher` class to output the un-rescaled (or re-rescaled, if you will) matches in relation to the original images.
-We made these minor changes in our repo, which is built on their repo and can be found here: [link].
+We made these minor changes in our repo, which is built on their repo and will eventually be linked here: [link].

 And of course, the COLMAP repository: